namalkanti/namalkanti.github.io/content/articles/Lab/DesignPatternsInRust.md

 I mentioned in my previous post that I wanted to find concrete use cases for Rust.
 I want to clarify that this is not one.
 I will likely not use this bot and don't expect anybody else to.
 This project is more of an excercise to test out design patterns in Rust.
-And as I also saw in my previous entry, my ideas in this area don't always pan out as well.
+And as I also saw in my previous entry, my ideas in this area don't always pan out.
 So we'll see how this one goes.

 ## Objectives